-Leon Laulusa is Acting Executive President, Acting Dean since March 2023 and Dean for Academic Affairs and International Relations, Dean of Paris, Dean of Warsaw campus and Dubai Branch campus at ESCP Business School.
+Leon Laulusa is Executive President and Dean since 1st of June 2023 and Dean for Academic Affairs and International Relations, Dean of Paris, Dean of Warsaw campus and Dubai Branch campus at ESCP Business School.
 He is also Professor in the Financial Reporting and Audit department.
 His teaching encompasses financial accounting, audit, corporate governance, leadership, management accounting and control, management practices in China.

 His main research interests span from international financial accounting to the impact of national culture on firms’ management and leadership.